reid2217/reid2217/README.md

 - 👋 Hi, I’m @reid2217
-- 👀 I’m interested in ... you.
+- 👀 I’m interested in ... men.
 - 🌱 I’m currently learning ... java and python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... do not.